inUtil-info/node-red-contrib-whin/README.md

 We understand that the user sending the sign-up message wishes to use the service.
 The service is just sending whatsapp messages to the number that orginated the request.
 We do not share the numbers using the service with anyone.
 We do not send messages to our users.

+There is a daily rate limit set to 100 messages per user.

 If you wish to stop using the service, you just want to stop using the node and your token will be deleted after 30 days.